Impact of complex spatial population structure on early and long-term adaptation in rugged fitness landscapes: Steady-state distributions

-where $H$ is the set of all genotypes (i.e.\ all vertices of the hypercube).
 Let us consider our spatially structured populations on graphs in the rare migration regime.
-We will show below that, in some limits, we can follow the line of reasoning of Ref.~\cite{sella2005}, and obtain explicit formulas for stationary distributions.
+We will show that, in some limits, we can follow the line of reasoning presented in Ref.~\cite{sella2005} for the well-mixed population, and summarized in the previous section.
+This allows us to obtain explicit formulas for stationary distributions.
 Each spatial structure is associated with a specific matrix $P$.
-We focus on Moran walks in these structures (i.e., the fixation probability within a deme is the Moran fixation probability; see Section~Model and methods in the main text).
+We focus on Moran walks in these structures (i.e., the fixation probability within a deme is the Moran fixation probability; see Section~``Model and methods'' in the main text).

-\paragraph{Circulations.} Let us consider a population with current genotype $\theta$, structured as a circulation with $D$ demes that each have carrying capacity $C$, and let us denote genome dimension by $L$.
+\paragraph{Circulations.} Let us consider a population with current genotype $\theta$, structured as a circulation with $D$ demes that each have carrying capacity $C$.
 In the rare migration regime, the transition probability from genotype $\theta$ to a neighboring genotype $\beta$ upon one mutation event can be written as:

-The first term of this product is the probability that the mutation that occurs is toward genotype $\beta$.
-Indeed, there are $L$ possible mutations starting from a given genotype, and they are all equally likely.
-The second term, $\phi_{\theta\beta}$, is the probability that a mutant of type $\beta$ fixes in the circulation.
-As mentioned in Section~Model and methods in the main text, for rare migrations, it can be expressed as~\cite{Marrec21}:
+This equation is analogous to \cref{eq:tran-wm}, except that $\phi_{\theta\beta}$ is the probability that a mutant of type $\beta$ fixes in the circulation.
+As mentioned in Section~``Model and methods'' in the main text, for rare migrations, it can be expressed as~\cite{Marrec21}:

 where $\rho_{\theta\beta}$ denotes the probability that a mutant of type $\beta$ fixes in a deme where all other individuals are of type $\theta$.
-Assuming for simplicity that $g\ll f_\alpha$ for any genotype $\alpha$, where $g$ is the death rate, we can approximate the stationary population sizes of demes by their carrying capacity $C$, and use the Moran process to describe fixation in the demes (see Section~Model and methods in the main text).
+Assuming that $g\ll f_\alpha$ for any genotype $\alpha$, where $g$ is the death rate, we can approximate the stationary population sizes of demes by their carrying capacity $C$.
+We neglect the fluctuations around steady-state population sizes, which are small in the regime of interest where $C\gg 1$ and $g\ll f_\alpha$, and we use the Moran process to describe fixation in the demes (see Section~``Model and methods'' in the main text).
 This yields:

 and $\gamma = r^{C-1}$.
 Thus, we can write: